silviapellicano30/RhAPPsody/README.md

 ## ​🌷​ Try RhAPPsody

-You can try and see the prototype of the application [here](https://www.figma.com/design/qYttvPAvZ8BNhzsjpzpT1v/RhAPPsody?node-id=0-1&t=mxaitgWdn0Emm5gE-1).
+You can try and see the prototype of the application [on Figma...](https://www.figma.com/design/qYttvPAvZ8BNhzsjpzpT1v/RhAPPsody?node-id=0-1&t=mxaitgWdn0Emm5gE-1).

+## 🪉​ PLay the Harp

+...and don't forget to play the harp on [Protopie.](https://cloud.protopie.io/p/45f7f88aa8f337455d9c8d3c)